villano-lab/nrSiCap/CONTRIBUTING.md

 1. create a feature branch locally make some changes and push it to the remote (GitHub)
 2. open a pull request with base branch `develop` and comparison branch the feature you just created `feature/XXX`
-3. When you're done committing (and pushing!) to the feature branch push the button on GitHub to merge the PR back--it will merge it to develop
+3. When you're done committing (and pushing!) to the feature branch, push the button on GitHub to merge the PR back--it will merge it to develop
 4. Delete the branch on github and your local machine and add notes to the upcoming release
 5. the feature will be released when the code team does the next release.

 **PR requests submitted from outside our development team:** are very similar to those from the development team, but the team won't have access to or control over the feature branch created.
-It would be created by a fork of the repository.
-So it looks like this:
+It would be created by a fork of the repository, so it looks like this:

-1. create a fork of the repository with a branch dedicated to the issue (could be the local `master` we can't enforce any naming conventions there).
+1. Create a fork of the repository with a branch dedicated to the issue (could be the local `master` - we can't enforce any naming conventions there).
-2. open a PR with base branch `develop` and the comparison branch the branch on the fork you just created.
+2. Open a PR with base branch `develop` and the comparison branch the branch on the fork you just created.
-3. When you're done committing alert the development team in the PR by using the @villaa or other tags.
+3. When you're done committing, alert the development team in the PR by using the @villaa or other tags.
 4. This will be merged back by the development team if the criteria for code improvement are met.
-5. the feature will be released when the code team does the next release.
+5. The feature will be released when the code team does the next release.

-All PRs will be automatically by Travis-CI.
+All PRs will be automatically tested by Travis-CI.
 Please note whether you updated the CI or whether no change was needed.
 If for some reason a new, untested feature is implemented, but you are unable to implement the necessary CI, explain why and how it can be manually tested.

 ## Release Documentation

-When a PR is accepted it will be staged for a release.
+When a PR is accepted, it will be staged for a release.
 We will make note of all the currently staged changes in the RELEASENOTES.md file.
-It is helpful, but not necessary to put a short description under the `Next Release` section briefly describing the work done in a PR.
+It is helpful, but not necessary, to put a short description under the `Next Release` section briefly describing the work done in a PR.

 ## Template